 The modules are direct installed on a 35mm profile rail and connected to the head module by a bus connector, which was mounted on the profile rail before.

-Most of the periphery modules are equipped with a 10pin respectively 18pin connector.
-This connector provides the electrical interface for the signaling and supplies lines of the modules.
+The periphery modules are equipped with a 10pin respectively 18pin connector with recessed labelling.
+This connector provides the electrical interface for the signalling and supplies lines of the modules.